 Thus, this is the same challenge that our Lord Jesus Christ is presenting to all of us, as we continue to walk through this life in this world.
 Are we doing things so far merely in order to satisfy our needs, desires and wants, or are we looking for and seeking for something greater and beyond our mere needs and wants?
 The essence of being Christians is that we should take up the challenge and seek for the greater glory and true satisfaction that we can find in God alone.

 Let us all therefore work together and strive to find the true happiness in God, by committing ourselves to obey the Lord and His laws, and to follow Him in all of His ways.
 We have no need to worry if we are not capable of doing it, as God did not call the great and the mighty to do His will, but instead He called on the weak and those who are struggling, and to them, if they are faithful, God will bestow great blessings and graces, as He had shown with St. Stephen.

 Let us all reflect on our own actions and practices.
 Have we been truly faithful to God in all the things we say and do?
 Have we been insincere in our faith, or indifferent?
 If we want to be truly faithful to God, then we should really show it through our words and actions.
 St. Stephen had shown us the example, and we ought to learn from it.
 We do not have to do the same thing as he had done, but what we need to do is to change our lives for the better, and serve God with greater commitment from now on.

-May God help us and strengthen our resolve, so that in all the things that we do, we may always seek to become closer to Him and be inspired to live as He has lived, faithful and committed to God, obedient to all of His ways and laws.
-Let us all seek eternal life and redemption which can be found in Him alone.
+May God help us and strengthen our resolve in this journey, and may He help us to find our way to Him, and attain eternal life and redemption that can be found in Him alone.
 God bless us all.
 Amen.